Frequently Asked Questions about Lent

 A. This practice is one of the disciplines of Lent that has the goal of love and surrender to God.
 It requires a break in the normal routine of our day and serves as a reminder that the basic needs of life should point us to the goodness of God.
 Scripture has a long record of abstaining from certain foods as part of religious practice.
 In our day that practice continues, not because eating meat is bad, but as a discipline to turn the mind more consciously to God.

-Q. Why can’t we say “alleluia” at Mass during Lent?
+Q. Why can’t we say “alleluia” during Lent?

 Q. What is the significance of the color purple during Lent?